Ashtanga yoga is a beautiful fluid practice flowing from one posture to the next, creating a strong yet graceful sequence.

 You can begin the ashtanga series with a very slow gentle practice.
 In time as you build your strength, flexibility, stamina and understanding of the primary series you will grow into the whole yoga sequence, your body will become lighter and healthier and the mind and senses are calmed.

-Ashtanga yoga can be very demanding.
-It is recommended that you start with a beginners class and build up over time, even if you have been practicing another style of yoga for a while it is important that you have knowledge of the sequence before you join an advanced class.
+Ashtanga yoga is a beautiful spiritual practice.
+It is recommended that you start with a gentle beginners class and build up over time.
+If you have been practicing another style of yoga for a while it is important that you have knowledge of the sequence before you join an advanced class.
 This will not only prevent injury but will also be mindful of your energy levels.

 We have a guild line of one to one and a half years before joining the advanced class and practicing the full primary series.
 Your yoga teacher will support you and if they can see you are ready to change the pace they will discuss this with you to see what you would like to do.